jcurl/RJCP.DLL.CpuId/CpuId/docs/DEVELOPMENT.md

 #### 2.1.1.
 CPUID on Windows

-The first class responsible for reading the CPUID information is the `WindowsCpuIdFactory` which loads the appropriate DLL dependending on the architecture which is running.
+The first class responsible for reading the CPUID information is the `WindowsCpuIdFactory` which loads the appropriate DLL depending on the architecture which is running.
 This is a feature of Windows, that once the DLL is loaded in memory, P/Invoke simply only needs to refer to the DLL image in memory, not on disk, so all P/Invoke methods are applicable for 32-bit as well